-- 1. To know the order and degree of the ODE's - 2.
-To identify some specific methods and solve them - 3.
-To make difference between ODE and PDE - 4.
-To solve some standard methods - 5.
-To know the concept of Laplace transforms and its inverse with applications
+- To know the order and degree of the ODE's.

+- To study DEs and PDEs of first and second order.

+- To identify some specific methods and solve them.

+- To make difference between ODE and PDE.

+- To know some standard methods.